 To fly as a private pilot, you must have normal color vision with or without glasses (glasses are allowed).
 If you are colorblind, it is acceptable if you can distinguish between red and green lights with your corrective lenses in place.

-In order to qualify for an instrument rating, an applicant must pass a visual acuity test that shows 20/40 vision in one eye and 20/70 in the other eye at 16 inches or farther from the eyes.
-An applicant who has passed this test may wear any correction (spectacles or contact lenses) necessary to meet these standards during both daytime and nighttime operations; however, this does not mean that he or she will meet other requirements for night flying (see below).
+To get an instrument rating, an applicant must pass a visual acuity test.
+It shows 20/40 vision in one eye and 20/70 in the other eye at 16 inches or more from the eyes.
+An applicant who has passed this test may wear any needed correction (glasses or contacts).
+They can wear them during both daytime and nighttime operations.
+But, this does not mean they will meet other requirements for night flying (see below).

 The FAA allows pilots with a complete color blind deficiency to fly during daylight hours in us

 The FAA allows pilots with a complete color blind deficiency (black and white vision only) to fly during daylight hours in the United States.
-An individual with this level of color blindness can pass both the FAA’s standard eye exam and its additional special light testing (under a blue light or red-green filter).
+Someone with this level of color blindness can pass the FAA’s standard eye exam.
+They can also pass its special light testing.
+This testing is done with a blue light or red-green filter.

 FAA restricts pilots with any form of red-green color deficiency from flying at night.
 Colorblindness can be further divided into three types:

-- Tritanopia – Blue is confused for both red and green, leaving black or white as the only colors that can be distinguished accurately by the person with this type of color blindness.
+• Tritanopia is a type of color blindness.
+Blue is confused for red and green.
+This leaves black or white as the only colors the person can see accurately.

 In other countries, however, the rules are different.
-In Canada, for example, if you have any form of color blindness at all—even if it’s just one shade off from perfect vision—you won’t be able to get a pilot’s license unless you undergo corrective surgery for your condition.
-The same goes for many European countries as well: You’ll need corrective surgery before you start flying commercial jets overseas!
+In Canada, for example, if you have any color blindness—even if it’s just one shade off from perfect vision—you can’t get a pilot’s license.
+Unless you have surgery to fix it.
+The same goes for many European countries too.
+You’ll need surgery before you start flying commercial jets abroad!

-In addition to these requirements from various regulators around the world when it comes to visual acuity and color perception capabilities among pilots who are licensed outside their home country but fly regularly across borders (which is becoming more common these days), there is also an international agreement called Annex 1 that was signed by member states of ICAO back in 2011: It establishes minimum standards governing medical certification processes among all nations involved in civil aviation around the globe.”
+Also, global regulators have rules for the vision and color vision of pilots.
+These pilots are licensed outside their home country but fly regularly across borders.
+This is becoming more common.
+There is also an international agreement called Annex 1.
+Member states of ICAO signed it in 2011.
+It sets minimum standards for medical certification among all nations involved in civil aviation.”

-In addition to this restriction on night flights, pilots who have any form of red-green color deficiency must also take a medical examination that includes an eye exam every 5 years starting at age 40 or if there has been any change in vision since the last eye exam was performed prior to reaching 40 years old (this requirement applies even if you’ve never had an issue with your eyesight before).
+In addition, this flight rule bans night flights.
+Pilots with red-green color blindness must also get a medical exam.
+It includes an eye check every 5 years.
+They must start at age 40 or if their vision changed since the last exam before 40 (This requirement applies even if you’ve never had an eye issue).

 (Source)